DrexelCS360Su2022/homework-5-egk55/README.md

 Please let us know how much time you spent on each problem.
 You may enter time using any format described [here](https://github.com/wroberts/pytimeparse).
 Please put your time estimates *on the same line* as the problem label, not on the following line.

-Problem 1:
+Problem 1:  3h

-Problem 2:
+Problem 2:  4h

+-have lots of trouble with the differences between Int and Integer

-Problem 3:
+Problem 3:  5h

+-About 4 hours in Set wasn't able to be read anymore